shedtke/Hedtke_SOR/README.md

 # Hedtke_SOR
  Repository currently under revision.
- Scripts used to assess Onchocerca volvulus sequence data for sub-optimal response to ivermectin.
+ Scripts used to assess <i>Onchocerca volvulus sequence data<\i> for sub-optimal response to ivermectin.

- (1) Bash scripts that can be used for data analysis on a computational cluster.
  Note that commands are dependent on the program version.

-	gha.trim.map.vc.qs : pipeline used on whole-genome sequences of worms from Ghana cam.trim.map.vc.qs : pipeline used on reduced representation sequences of worms from Cameroon
+ (1) Bash scripts that can be used for data analysis on a computational cluster. gha.trim.map.vc.qs : pipeline used on whole-genome sequences of worms from Ghana cam.trim.map.vc.qs : pipeline used on reduced representation sequences of worms from Cameroon

  (2) Perl scripts
  These are written to assess various outputs.

  	assess_target_depths.pl
   	assess_nearness_of_fst_above_5SD.pl
    	calc_cov_per_chrom_Ov.pl

 (3) Multi-sample variant calling
 Bash script for using GATK and freebayes to call variants, and then taking the intersection of the two callers.